equinor/fmu-dataio/docs/datamodel.rst

   * **data.time.value**: [datetime] A datetime representation
   * **data.time.label**: [string] A label corresponding to the timestamp

-    data.time items can be repeated to include many time stamps
+.. note:: **data.time** items can be repeated to include many time stamps

 * **data.is_prediction**: [bool] True if this is a prediction
 * **data.is_observation**: [bool] True if this is an observation